 Only just now approaching 30, Washington has already accomplished a great deal.
 Newly graduated from the University of Miami, where she studied marine biology, she started her own non-profit, Big Blue & You, which aims to inspire kids to appreciate the ocean through celebrations and festivals (“because we know,” she says, “if you love something, you’ll protect it.”).
 Since then, she’s gained more than a decade’s worth of experience as a science communicator.

 Her involvement in these pursuits has lent it itself well to her latest role as the host of Fox’s Xploration Nature Knows Best, a show about biomimicry and how our technology is influenced by what we find in nature.
-The show, now going into its second season, has allowed Washington to travel around the country while realizing her dream of being a science communicator – in her own words, someone who acts as a bridge between the scientists buried in data and the general public.
+The show, now into its second season, has allowed Washington to travel around the country while realizing her dream of being a science communicator – in her own words, someone who acts as a bridge between the scientists buried in data and the general public.

 “I was really inspired to become a science communicator because I realized there were so many people I would meet every day that are out of touch with nature,” she says.
 “They didn’t quite see all the real connections that are there.”
 At that point, her mission became to show people those connections by acting as a voice for nature.

 If it isn’t already clear, Danni Washington loves the ocean.
 In a video on her YouTube channel, you can see the joy in her face as she hangs off the side of a boat, pointing into the water behind her.
 “We’re here off the coast of Cancún, and there are whale sharks right next to us,” she says, smiling.
 “They’re so beautiful, I’m so excited to be here.”